upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 Controlling (decentralized) electric grids is a challenging task due to their stochastic, heterogeneous and volatile characteristics.
 At the same time, high requirements are made with regard to aspects such as safety, quality and availability.
-This results in high demand for comprehensive testing of new control concepts during their development phase and comparisons with the state of the art to ensure their feasibility.
+This results in a high demand for comprehensive testing of new control concepts during their development phase and comparisons with the state of the art to ensure their feasibility.
 This applies in particular to data-driven control approaches such as reinforcement learning (RL), the stability and operating behavior of